Azure/azure-monitor-baseline-alerts/services/Network/frontdoors/_index.md

 6. [Top referrer report](https://learn.microsoft.com/azure/frontdoor/standard-premium/how-to-reports?tabs=traffic-by-domain#top-referrer-report)
 7. [Top user agent report](https://learn.microsoft.com/azure/frontdoor/standard-premium/how-to-reports?tabs=topuser-agent#top-user-agent-report)

 Each report contains the following key metrics which are helpful in determining performance and availability of Azure Front Door and origin.
+An origin refers to the application deployment from which Azure Front Door retrieves content when caching isn’t enabled or when a cache miss occurs.
+It supports origins hosted in Azure, as well as applications hosted in your on-premises datacenter or with another cloud provider.
+The origin is essentially the endpoint for your application backend.

+List of key metrics available in  Azure Front Door reports.
-Peak bandwidth. <br>
+- Peak Bandwidth. <br>
-Requests. <br>
+- Requests. <br>
-Cache hit ratio. <br>
+- Cache Hit Ratio. <br>
-Total latency. <br>
+- Total Latency. <br>
-5XX error rate. <br>
+- 5XX Error Rate. <br>

-For availability total number of 5xx error rate would identify origin which is dropping requests.
-For detailed availability, analyze percentage of 5XX over total request to get the percentage of request and it will give you which origin or back-end requires further troubleshooting.
-In addition to 5xx, 4xx error rate also contributes to unavailability of web application and hence analyze 4xx metrics further aide in analyzing back-end availability.
+To check availability, look at the 5xx Error Rate metric to see which origin is failing to handle requests.

+To understand availability in detail, calculate the 5XX errors Rate as a percentage of total requests.
+This will show you the rate of failed requests and indicate which origin or backend needs more troubleshooting.

+ 4xx Error Rate also affects the web application’s availability.
+Therefore, examining the 4xx Error Rate metrics can help you understand and improve backend availability.

-Azure Front Door also integrate with Azure monitor, and it is important to create [alert](https://learn.microsoft.com/azure/frontdoor/standard-premium/how-to-monitor-metrics) based on key threshold for availability and performance such as 4XXErrorRate or 5XXErrorRate.
+Azure Front Door also integrate with Azure Monitor, and it is important to create [alert](https://learn.microsoft.com/azure/frontdoor/standard-premium/how-to-monitor-metrics) based on key threshold for availability and performance such as 4XX Error Rate or 5XX Error Rate.

-The following workflow chart will also help in the selection of key metrics for each use case.
+This workflow chart will guide you in choosing the right key metrics for different scenarios.

 ```mermaid